watg/spree_paypal_express/README.markdown

   sent to the PayPal review page (along with detailed order information).

-  2. Cart Checkout (THIS FEATURE IS NOT YET COMPLETE) - Presents the PayPal checkout button on the users Cart page and redirects the user to complete all shipping / addressing information on PaypPal's site.
+  2. Cart Checkout* - Presents the PayPal checkout button on the users Cart page and redirects the user to complete all shipping / addressing information on PaypPal's site.
 This also supports PayPal's Instant Update feature to retrieve shipping options live from
   Spree when the user selects / changes their shipping address on PayPal's site.
+  * Check "Checkout from cart" in admin for feature to work

 This extension follows the documented flow for a PayPal Express Checkout, where a user is forwarded to PayPal to allow them to login and review the order (possibly select / change shipping address and method), then the user is redirected back to Spree to confirm the order.
 The user